-In terms of the types of flooding incidents we have attended, 111 were to make the areas safe, 56 were advice only, 55 involved pumping out, four included evacuation and the rest encompassed other incident types, as well as no action being taken by operational personnel.
+Over the previous three years, we attended an average of 87 flooding incidents a year.
+The actual total number of incidents we attended was 260.
+In terms of the types of flooding incidents we have attended, 143 were to make the areas safe, 52 were advice only, 30 involved pumping out and the rest encompassed other incident types, as well as no action being taken by operational personnel.

-The main property type involved in the flooding incidents was dwellings, followed by highways, road surfaces, pavements and nursing/care facilities.
+The main property type involved in the flooding incidents was dwellings, followed by non-residential properties.

-Risk 4 - Flooding 3

-Catastrophic

-Significant -

-Moderate

-Minor

-Limited

-L .OW Medium Low Medium Medium High High
+Risk 4 - Flooding Catastrophic Significant Moderate Minor Limited Medium Low Low Medium Medium High High Medium High Likelihood Catastrophic Consequence Overall assessment Very High

-Likelihood lihood Mediur dium High

-Consequence Ca tastrophic

-Overall assessm nent V ery High